sd12832/High-Performance-Computing-Files/README.md

 - These programs have been optimized for University of Bristol's Blue Crystal Advanced Computing System.
   The OpenCL coursework has been optimized for a single NVIDIA K20 GPU.

+- Please read the PDFs for further information!

 Sharan Duggirala
 -- 15/03/2015 --